AhmedAlyEl-Ghannam/Our-Boot_U-Boot_bootloader_for_RPi4/README.md

    ```

-2. Open the cloned repository folder and make sure you are operating on the latest branch.
+2. Open the cloned repository folder and make sure you are operating on the latest branch. `u-boot-2023.07.y` is the latest branch as of the time of writing this README file.

    ```
    cd u-boot